 “My mom is making jam,” chirps little Mel.
 “My mom has gone to her sister’s home to help her settle her new house.
 Can I do something to help?” asks Lindsay.
 “Come to my house tomorrow and I’ll ask mom what we can do to help her,” answers Jenny.

 Next day, Lindsay meets her friends.
 They talk to Jenny’s mom.

 “Can we do something for International Charity Day?” asks Jason.
 “Well, some of my friends are knitting mufflers, scarves, socks and shawls for the people at the homeless shelter.
 You can help pack the items and carry them to the shelters.”

-“Are you making something too aunty?” questions Lindsay.
-“Yes, I am knitting woolens for the babies and toddlers,” smiles Jason’s mom.
+“Are you also making something, aunty?” questions Lindsay.
+“Yes, I am knitting woollens for the babies and toddlers,” smiles Jason’s mom.
 “Can I see some of them?” questions Lindsay, excitedly.
-“They are arranged in my blue basket in my bedroom.
+“They are arranged in the blue basket in my bedroom.
 Go and take a look and tell me if you like them.”

 Next day, she comes to see the little boy accompanied by the five children.